kablamo/p5-chef-knife-cmd/README.md

     If a knife command fails, this module will throw an exception.

-- No need to mess about with string manipulation

-    Yay.

 # SEE ALSO

 - Capture::Tiny::Extended
 - Capture::Tiny
 - IPC::System::Simple

-# ABOUT THE NAME

-I didn't name this Chef::Knife because I'm hoping someone someday will write a real Chef::Knife module which uses the Chef server API.

 # LICENSE